EloiStree/LearnByPlayingInXR/README.md

 In aim to create this tool, we will learn a large range of topic:
 - Python to simulate keyboard, joystick and other devices;
+- Raspberry Pico to create you joysticks and keyboard for XR;
 - C# and Unity3D to create the tools we want;
 - Hand tracking, Spacial anchor, virtual reality toolbox;
 - Network message, Bluetooth Connection, Internet of Thing;